darktasevski/CompSci/Programming/js_performance.md

 THE PROBLEM:

-Browser and custom event handlers are an incredible tool for improving user experience and reducing the depth of the call stack (so you avoid having a function calling a function which calls another function etc), but since they are hard to track due to their ‘hidden’ execution they can fire many times repeatedly and quickly get out of hand, causing performance degradation.
+Browser and custom event handlers are an incredible tool for improving user experience and reducing the depth of the call stack (so you avoid having a function calling a function which calls another function etc), but since they are hard to track due to their '_hidden_' execution they can fire many times repeatedly and quickly get out of hand, causing performance degradation.

 THE SOLUTION(S):

 > Be mindful and disciplined when creating event handlers.
-Get to know your weapons too, if you are using a framework then find out what’s going on underneath the hood.
+Get to know your weapons too, if you are using a framework then find out what's going on underneath the hood.

--   Pay special attention event handlers that fire in quick succession (ie, ‘mousemove’).
+-   Pay special attention event handlers that fire in quick succession (ie, 'mousemove').
 -   Remember to unbind events when they are not needed.
--   Use ‘mouseup’ instead of ‘click’.
+-   Use 'mouseup' instead of 'click'.

 ## Maximise the efficiency of your iterations